kubeflow/website/content/en/docs/components/katib/user-guides/env-variables.md

 +++
-title = "Environment Variables for Katib Components" description = "How to set up environment variables for each Katib component" weight = 80
+title = "How to Configure Environment for Katib Components" description = "List of environment variables that accepted by Katib components" weight = 80
 +++

 This guide describes environment variables for each Katib component.
 If you want to change your Katib installation, you can modify some of these variables.

 In the tables below you can find descriptions, default values and mandatory properties for all environment variables in each Katib component.
 If a variable has a mandatory property, you need to set the relevant environment variable in an appropriate Katib component's manifest.

 ## Katib Controller